 - MM-TRA-1 Intersection 1: SR-163 Southbound Ramps/Ulric Street & Friars Road (Caltrans) The recommended improvement would be to re-optimize the coordinated signal offset.
 This action would result in a less than significant impact per the CSU TISM.
 Signal timing modifications would normally be implemented periodically at an intersection in order to optimize operations and address changing traffic volumes regardless of the addition of project traffic.
-Regarding the recommended signal offset optimization, CSU will support Caltrans in its effort to obtain the project's proportionate share of funding for the recommended improvement from the Legislature or other available funding sources.
-However, because CSU cannot guarantee that Caltrans will be able to obtain such funds, the improvement is considered infeasible. - MM-TRA-2 Intersection 8: River Run Drive & Friars Road (City of San Diego) Prior to the issuance of the applicable CSU building permit for, or occupancy of, 5,160 DUEs, CSU/SDSU shall pay its fair-share towards the cost to optimize the traffic signals along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) in order to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+The Draft EIR discusses mitigation measures relative to Caltrans facilities and demonstrates CSU's recognition of its responsibility to feasibly mitigate its fair share of significant project impacts to these facilities (fair-share is 100% as to Intersection 1).
+Regarding the recommended signal offset optimization, CSU will assistsupport Caltrans in its effort to obtain the necessary approvals the project's proportionate share of funding for the recommended improvement-from the Legislature or other available funding sources.
+However, because CSU cannot guarantee that Caltrans will approve of and timely implement the recommended improvementwill be able to obtain such funds, the improvement is considered infeasible. - MM-TRA-2 Intersection 8: River Run Drive & Friars Road (City of San Diego) Prior to the issuance of the applicable CSU building permit for, or occupancy of, 5,160 DUEs, CSU/SDSU shall pay the City of